Just imagine being able to write a 2000-word perfect blog in 2 hours.

 The purpose of revising your work is to eliminate common errors that can make you look uneducated or unprofessional.

 You can use Hemingway App for basic editing and proofreading.
-It’s really helpful for beginners.
+It’s really helpful for beginners with a new post.

 - Get Your Eagle Eye On: 10 Tips For Editing Your Own Work